← Back to research

 The enterprise story is compelling: self-hosted workers keep code execution in your network while Oz handles orchestration and observability.
 The ZDR agreements with model providers address compliance concerns.

 Watch Oz carefully.
-Warp has significant resources and is shipping fast.
+Warp has significant resources, 700k+ developers on its terminal, and is shipping fast — Oz went from launch to multi-harness control plane in three months.
 As the "parallel agent orchestration" category matures, cloud-first vs. local-first will be a key architectural divide.

 Research by Ry Walker Research • methodology